fenago/generative-adversarial-networks/chapter_23/Lab_18.md

 data = load(filename)
 # unpack the arrays

-### 23.4.
-How to Develop and Train a Pix2Pix Model
 X1, X2 = data['arr_0'], data['arr_1']
 # scale from [0,255] to [-1,1]
 X1 = (X1 - 127.5) / 127.5